koolskateguy89/arduino_21coa202_cw/doc.md

 - `UP_ARROW_CHAR`   0
 - `DOWN_ARROW_CHAR` 1

-The change to the FSM was that in the `INITIALISATION` state, the custom characters are defined (highlighted by italics):
+The change to the FSM was that in the `INITIALISATION` state, the custom characters are defined:

 ![UDCHARS FSM Change](doc/udchars/fsm_change.svg)